jezifm/cognalys-api-python-client/README.md

 # Python Version

-Python 2.6 or 2.7 are fully supported.
+Python 2.7, 3.3, 3.4 are fully supported.

+Python pypy, pypy3, pypy-5.3.1 are also supported.

 # Third Party Libraries and Dependencies